This site documents the Divine Mind:

 Research is to see what everybody has seen and think what nobody has thought.
 Peter Osper (1957): Review: Albert Szent-Györgyi: Bioenergetics

-Quantum mechanics began as a physical theory to explain spectra of atoms but now it is understood as a theory of computation and communication.
+Quantum mechanics began as a physical theory to explain the spectra of atoms and molecules.
+Now it is understood as a theory of computation and communication.
 Theology is the ancient and traditional theory of everything.
 If the Universe is to be divine, physics and theology must share the same space which means that they must speak the same language.
 This I understand to be the power of communication and computation implicit in the formalism of quantum theory.
+Nielsen & Chuang (2016): Quantum Computation and Quantum Information

-What follows is my attempt to unite physics and theology in a Universe I understand to be the mind of the god that created us and sustains our lives.
-My starting point is the unmoved mover postulated by Aristotle (384–322 BC).
-Unmoved mover - Wikipedia
+What follows is my attempt to unite physics and theology in a Universe I understand to be the mind that created us and sustains our lives.
+My starting point is the intelligent and introspective unmoved mover postulated by Aristotle (384–322 BC).
+Aristotle: Metaphysics book XII: The life of God: 1072b14 sqq, Unmoved mover - Wikipedia, Michael Bordt (2011): Why Aristotle's God is not the Unmoved Mover

 Copyright: